 Percent Missing

-The percent of missing data (speed or count) was determined for user specified sensors and time intervals.
-The next equation was followed:
+The percent of missing data (speed or count) was determined for each sensor in a time interval:

 Percent missing=No. of missed readingsNo. of time intervals*100

-This was applied on the data of sets of sensors under the following time interval categories:
+Besides the percent missing in a large time period, the percentages of missing data in specific scenarios were also important.
+Particularly, the following two scenarios were considered:

-Peak hours: Daily peak hours were assumed to be from 16:30 to 17:30.
-The average amount of missing peak hour data among the sensors in a specified section of the network (e.g. south bound) was computed for a specified month and presented as a single value.
+Peak hours percent missing: The average amount of missing peak hour data during a time period among the sensors in a specified section of the network (e.g. south bound).
+Daily peak hours were assumed to be from 16:30 to 17:30.

-Congested hours: Dh particularly severe congestion within a specified month were chosen (by visual inspection).
-The missing data of a set of sensors was computed for the relevant time interval (with a few hours before and after congestion).
-This was presented per sensor and as a set monthly average.
+Congested hours percent missing: The average percent of missing data in a set of sensor during a time period.
+Particularly severe congestions within the time period were chosen by visual inspection.
+Congested hours are defined as when the decrease of speed is observed.

 Metric for Data Inconsistency